Last Updated: February 2, 2026 | By: The BootsGuru Team

 Conclusion

 When it comes to lineman boots, “good enough” is a dangerous compromise.
 Your boot is a critical piece of safety equipment.
-Prioritize the non-negotiable features: a heavy-duty shank for support, a defined 90-degree heel for climbing safety, a tall 8-inch (or higher) shaft for ankle support, and a certified EH rating.
+Prioritize the non-negotiable features: a heavy-duty shank (steel or dual-shank) for support, a defined 90-degree heel for climbing safety, a tall 8–10-inch shaft for ankle support, and a certified EH rating.